Surajsuthar/Dev-notify/README.md

 ## ✨ Features

 - **GitHub Integration**: Connect your GitHub account and track starred repositories
-- **Notifications**: Receive real-time notifications about new issues via on telegram.
 - **Issue Tracking**: Monitor issues from your starred repositories
 - **Direct Contribution**: Reply to notification messages to comment on GitHub issues
 - **Repository Management**: View and manage all your repositories in one place